railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 You need to configure the following:-

-- *Name* : A name for the Contribution Register
+- *Name* : A name for the Contribution Register.
-- *Company* : Contribution Register belonging to a company
+- *Company* : Contribution Register belonging to a company.
-- *Description* : Description related to Contribution Register
+- *Description* : Description related to Contribution Register.

 After creating a register you can assign it on Salary rule.
 When Payslip is created, payslip lines generated through salary rules having a contribution register will be linked with that register.